 - Create a perception of need for prospects to take action to contact the practice

-- Meet common expectations for ease of use on any device, quick page loads, etc.
+- Meet common expectations for ease of use on any device such as quick page loads, etc.

 2. Get Patient’s Attention